Background pattern

 Other medicines and Jentadueto

-Inform your doctor if you are taking, have taken recently or may need to take any other medicine.
-You may need more frequent blood glucose and kidney function tests, or your doctor may need to adjust the Jentadueto dose.
+Tell your doctor if you are taking, have recently taken, or might take any other medicines.
+You may need more frequent blood glucose and kidney function tests, or your doctor may need to adjust your dose of Jentadueto.
 It is especially important to mention the following:

 • medicines used to treat pain and inflammation (NSAIDs and COX-2 inhibitors, such as ibuprofen and celecoxib).

-• some medicines used to treat high blood pressure (ACE inhibitors and angiotensin II receptor antagonists).
+• certain medicines used to treat high blood pressure (ACE inhibitors and angiotensin II receptor antagonists).

-• medicines that can modify the levels of metformin in the blood, especially if you have reduced kidney function (such as verapamil, rifampicin, cimetidine, dolutegravir, ranolazine, trimethoprim, vandetanib, isavuconazole, crizotinib, olaparib).
+• medicines that may change the levels of metformin in your blood, especially if you have reduced kidney function (such as verapamil, rifampicin, cimetidine, dolutegravir, ranolazine, trimethoprim, vandetanib, isavuconazole, crizotinib, olaparib).

 • rifampicin.
 This is an antibiotic used to treat infections such as tuberculosis.